-Paragraph (4) of subdivision (a) provides in substance that, if the lease so provides, the lessor may recover from the lessee a lump sum award for rent due for the balance of the term after the award or such lesser period as the lease provides.
-The lump sum award must not include the amount which the lessee proves could have reasonably been avoided.
-Further, this lump sum award is discounted pursuant to subdivision (b) to reflect prepayment.
+The lump sum award of future rentals under paragraph (3) of subdivision (a) is discounted pursuant to subdivision (b) to reflect prepayment.
 The amount by which each future rental installment exceeds the amount of avoidable rental loss for that rent period is discounted from the due date under the lease to the time of award at the discount rate of the Federal Reserve Bank of San Francisco plus one percent.
 Judicial notice can be taken of this rate pursuant to Evidence Code Section 452(h).
-In the absence of a provision in the lease providing for the recovery of damages for loss of rent due after the time of the award, such damages are not recoverable except to the extent permitted under Section 1951.4.

-In determining the amount recoverable under paragraphs (2) and (4) (where applicable) of subdivision (a), the lessee is entitled to have offset against the unpaid rent not merely all sums the lessor has received or will receive by virtue of a reletting of the property which has actually been accomplished but also all sums that the lessee can prove the lessor could have obtained or could obtain by acting reasonably in reletting the property.
+In determining the amount recoverable under paragraphs (2) and (3) of subdivision (a), the lessee is entitled to have offset against the unpaid rent not merely all sums the lessor has received or will receive by virtue of a reletting of the property which has actually been accomplished but also all sums that the lessee can prove the lessor could have obtained or could obtain by acting reasonably in reletting the property.
+The duty to mitigate the damages will often require that the property be relet at a rent that is more or less than the rent provided in the original lease.
+The test in each case is whether the lessor acted reasonably and in good faith in reletting the

 The general principles that govern mitigation of damages apply in determining what constitutes a "rental loss that the lessee proves" could be "reasonably avoided."
 These principles were summarized in Green v.
 Smith, 261 Cal.
-App.
-26 392, 396-397, 67 Cal.
-Retr.
-796,
+App.2d 392, 396-397, 67 Cal.
+Rptr.
+796, 799-800 (1968):

 A plaintiff cannot be compensated for damages which he could have avoided by reasonable effort or expenditures. . . .
 The frequent statement of the principle in the terms of a "duty" imposed on the injured party has been criticized on the theory that a breach of the "duty" does not give rise to a correlative right of action. . . .
-It is perhaps more accurate to say that the wrongdoer is not required to compensate the injured party for damages which are avoidable by reasonable effort on the latter's part. . . .
+It is perhaps more accurate to say that the wrongdoer is not required to compensate the injured party for damages which are avoidable by reasonable effort on the latter's part. . .

 The doctrine does not require the injured party to take measures which are unreasonable or impractical or which would involve expenditures disproportionate to the loss sought to be avoided or which may be beyond his financial means. . . .
-The reasonableness of the effects of the injured party must be judged in the light of the situation confronting him at the time the loss was threatened and not by the judgment of hindsight. . . !
-The fact that reasonable measures other than the one taken would have avoided damage in not, in and of itself, proof of the fact that the one taken, though unsuccessful, was unreasonable. . . .
-"If a choice of two resemble courses presents itself, the person whose wrong forced the choice cannot complain that one rather than the other is chosen.\\ . . .
+The reasonableness of the efforts of the injured party must be judged in the light of the situation confronting him at the time the loss was threatened and not by the judgment of hindsight. . . .
+The fact that reasonable measures other than the one taken would have avoided damage is not, in and of itself, proof of the fact that the one taken, though unsuccessful, was unreasonable. . . .
+"If a choice of two reasonable courses presents itself, the person whose wrong forced the choice cannot complain that one rather than the other is chosen." . . .
 The standard by which the reasonableness of the injured party's efforts is to be measured is not as high as the standard required in other areas of law. . . .
-It is sufficient if he nots reasonably and with due diligence, in good faith.
+It is sufficient if he acts reasonably and with due diligence, in good faith.
 [Citations omitted.]